igrondin12/hello-world/README.md

-# hello-world
+# hello-
 Hi!
-My name is Isabel Grondin and I go to Williams college.
+My name is Isabel Grondin and I am currently a sophmore at Williams College majoring in Computer Science and Chinese